johnno1962/Diamond/README.md

 Script projects come with a `MainMenu.xib` and `AppDelegate.swift` by default so all that's required to give a script a UI is to call `NSApplicationMain` as shown in the `browse` example included in the distribution.
-For this to work `diamond` creates a dummy Contents directory in ~/bin where the `diamond` binary resides when you run the script.
+For this to work `diamond` creates a dummy `Contents` directory in `~/bin` where the `diamond` binary resides when you run the script.

 ### import SwiftRuby for easier access to files and Strings

 Foundation is not a particularly convenient way to work with files and processes and Swifts uncompromising String class does not make accessing parts of a string easy.
 To resolve this a port of the Core Ruby apis has been made to Swift in the project [SwiftRuby](https://RubyNative/SwiftRuby).
-Classes File, Stat, Time and Regexp are included along with extensions to String and Array to round off their rather Austere edges.
+Classes: File, Stat, Time and Regexp are included along with extensions to String and Array to round off their rather Austere edges.

 ### Requirements

-To use Diamond, download and build this project and make sure that `$HOME/bin` is in your UNIX `PATH`.
+To use Diamond, download and build this project and make sure that have `$HOME/bin` (`~/bin` does not work) in your UNIX `PATH`.
 For some reason you may have to retry the build if you are using `El Capitan`.

 You can then type `diamond path_to_script` and it creates a blank script, an Xcode framework project then builds and runs it.
 If you prefer editing in Xcode type